OSHAA 30-Hours Professional Diploma in Cardiovascular System

 • Explore prevention and early intervention strategies for cardiovascular disease management

-• Explore common cardiovascular conditions and learn how to support prevention and risk reduction
+• Learn about common heart conditions and prevention strategies to support health and wellbeing.

 This course is designed for individuals seeking to expand their knowledge of cardiovascular health, function, and disease prevention.
 It is particularly suitable for: